g0v/OneButton/README.md

 #### Google OAuth

-In order to use google drive api, please follow the guide from [Google Drive APIs](https://developers.google.com/drive/v3/web/quickstart/nodejs#step_1_turn_on_the_api_name) to turn on google drive api and generate a client secret.
+In order to use google drive api, please follow the guide from [Google Drive APIs](https://developers.google.com/drive/v3/web/quickstart/nodejs#step_1_turn_on_the_api_name) to turn on google drive api (OAuth 2.0 client ID, application type: other) and generate a client secret.
 Once a secret is downloaded, you need to update the path of your GAPI secret and where a token is to stored in config.js.
 After that, you have generate a token using:

 ```
 $ node js/gapi-gen-token.js